bennettstone/magic-min/README.md

     * 'hashed_filenames' => false/true (defaults to false)
 8. Automatically output the results of operations taken by MagicMin to the javascript console.
 Same as calling $minified->logs(), but without needing to add an explicit call to the "logs()" function
     * 'output_log' => false/true (defaults to false)
+9. Brute force recompile merged and minified files for use during development
+    * 'force_rebuild' => false/true (default false, use sparingly!)

 ```php
 require( 'class.magic-min.php' );